codeguy/php-the-right-way/_posts/10-07-01-Error-Reporting.md

 ### Development

-To show every possible error during <strong>development</strong>, configure the following settings in your `php.ini`:
+To show every possible error during **development**, configure the following settings in your `php.ini`:

 {% highlight ini %}
 display_errors = On